 - a.
-Failure to provide concise, inclusive, and respectful written and oral communication. - b.
+Written and oral communication that is disrespectful and/or biased. - b.
 Failure to accurately record required documentation. - c.
-Failure to report questionable or unsafe nursing practices. - d.
-Attempting activities without adequate orientation or theoretical preparation or appropriate assistance. - e.
-Dishonestv. - f.
-Lack of preparation by student to provide safe care for clients. - g.
-Medication errors. - h.
+Attempting activities without adequate orientation or theoretical preparation or appropriate assistance. - d.
+Dishonesty. - e.
+Medication/treatment errors. - f.
 Failure to report medication errors or errors in care.